 Office of the University Registrar

-Students enrolled at any CSU campus will have access to courses at other CSU campuses on a space available basis unless those campuses or programs are impacted or admission to the desired program or admission categories are closed.
+Students enrolled at any CSU campus will have access to courses at other CSU campuses on a space available basis unless those campuses/programs are impacted or desired programs/admission categories are closed.
 This access is offered without students being required to be admitted formally to the host campus and sometimes without paying additional fees.
 Although courses taken on any CSU campus will transfer to the student's home CSU campus as elective credit, students should consult their home campus academic advisors to determine how such courses may apply to their specific degree programs before enrolling at the host campus.

 There are two programs for enrollment within the CSU and one for enrollment between CSU and the University of California or California Community Colleges.
 Pleas contact the Office of the University Registrar, Student Services Counter, Lassen Lobby for additional information.